 All auto policies in Texas, and most property insurance policies, also provide third-party liability coverage.
 What that means is that if the owner of the insurance policy or any other individual who is “covered” under the policy causes an accident that injures a third party, that third party may make a claim against the vehicle owner and/or driver’s third-party liability coverage for the damages incurred as a result.
 This is known as a third party claim.

 In third party claims, the injured person normally has to prove that the insured was legally responsible for causing the injury.
 Typically, this is accomplished by proving the insured was negligent.
 If the injured party can prove negligence, he or she can recover their damages from the insured, including damages for past and future medical expenses, pain and suffering, mental anguish, disfigurement, and loss of earning capacity.

-The Austin personal injury lawyers at Terry & Kelly, PLLC have vast experience in handling both first and third party claims against insurers.
+The Austin personal injury lawyers at TK Injury Lawyers have vast experience in handling both first and third party claims against insurers.
 Those injured due to the negligence of another, or those who have been denied by their own insurance company, are encouraged to contact us at 512-910-2000 for a free case evaluation.

 The rules of the road and the laws that govern traffic are different in each state.
 When drivers violate the rules, they can cause crashes, and victims should discuss their rights with a car accident lawyer.
 Over the last several decades, many states have implemented stricter regulations for risky and distracted driving due to an […]